 Need to be inside for awhile?
 We have the perfect museums for the entire family!!!!

 The Pilgrim Monument and Provincetown Museum offers a great excercise opportunity for both kids and parents!
 Climb the 252 ‘ all granite tower (mostly ramps & a few stairs) for the most MAGNIFICENT view on Cape Cod!
-Then visit the museum which houses great educational information on the Pilgrim history (YES the Mayflower landed in Provincetown before moving up to Plymouth!)
+Then visit the museum which houses great educational information on the Pilgrim history (YES the Mayflower landed in Provincetown before moving up to Plymouth!).
+Another fantastic place for kids is Atlantic White Shark Conservancy (AWSC).
+And don’t forget to visit Provincetown Art Association and Museum, with impressive exhibitions, concerts, classes and workshops!

 THEATER FOR KIDS

-Check out PAYOMET PERFORMING ARTS CENTER and PAYOMET CIRCUS CAMP in North Truro and also Wellfleet Harbor Actors Theater who has their own tent for children’s productions (WHAT).
+Check out PAYOMET PERFORMING ARTS CENTER and PAYOMET CIRQUE BY THE SEA CAMP.
+There are performances for kids including juggling, marionettes, magic shows, and an Annual Cirque By the Sea original production.
+Wellfleet Harbor Actors Theater who has various classes & workshops in the spring for kids (WHAT).
 Wellfleet Preservation Hall (movies in the back yard & classes) and Provincetown Theater both offer children’s productions throughout the summer season.
 The outer Cape still has an old fashioned DRIVE IN THEATER located on Route 6 in South Welllfleet… if you have never been to a drive -in theater, this is your chance!
 There are very few left in the United States!

 LIBRARY and ART

 Don’t yawn yet!!!!!!
 Provincetown Library houses a full size fishing boat which won the famous Lipton Cup race in the early 1900’s!
-Also, there is a great children’s library, special programs and free interenet access for adults and kids!
+Also, there is a great children’s library, special programs, Art & Story Time on the lawn, Summer Read Aloud, Magic the Gathering- Commander Club, free internet access for adults and kids!
 It’s a great building to relax, see beautiful local ART and regroup!

-Speaking of ART, there are wonderful programs for kids at our Provincetown Art Association & Museum and at Truro Center for the Arts at Castle Hill so check it out!
+Speaking of ART, there are wonderful programs for kids at our Art Association & Provincetown Museum offers Youth Education summer programming ages 4 – 12 and at Truro Center for the Arts at Castle Hill so check it out!

 LIGHTHOUSES